wbaopaul/scATAC-pro/README.md

                                  under the same path as the input barcodes.txt file
           integrate: perform integration of two ore more data sets
                            input: peak/feature files, a distance parameter and a qvalue cutoff separated by comma: peak_file1,peak_file2,...,peak_fileN,200,0.01
+                           Note: input can be just a SampleSheet.csv file since v1.5.1
                            output: merged peaks, reconstructed matrix, integrated seurat obj and umap plot, saved in output/integrated/
           integrate_mtx: perform integration of two ore more data matrices given the reconstructed peak-by-cell matrix